lf1-io/padl/docs/sources/advanced/saving.md.txt

 When saving, PADL automatically serializes pytorch model parameters and stores them in the `.padl` folder as `.pt` files.
 When loading, the parameters of the models are set to the previously saved values.

-## Defining transform within nested scopes
+## Defining Transform within nested scopes

-It is possible to create transforms within nested scopes (for instance in a function body):
+It is possible to create Transforms within nested scopes (for instance in a function body):

 ```python
 from padl import transform, save